Cosmosprey/Income-Expense-Tracker/README.md

 * For known issue number 2 : Update the "end of month status" label in the table, as the current logic does not distinguish between months
   * Replace with a more general label like "total status"
   * Add the ability to filter financial summaries by specific months (e.g., April, May) or custom timeframes
+* Add delete user option which completely deletes user's username, password and all financial data
 ## 🐞 Known Issues

 1 - The application currently shows the same financial data across all users